Claire Broadley: experto en hosting y bloggingEscritor

 WIHT: What's the hardest thing about being a technical writer?

-Claire: I'm constantly trying to improve my American English, so that I can write more accessibly for a global audience.
+Claire: I'm constantly trying to improve my American English, so that I can write more accessible for a global audience.
 It's difficult to flip from British to American English, because there are so many quirks of the language that we take for granted.
 I also wish I could think about writing a bit less.
 Sometimes I dream in hosting reviews.
 I should probably ask for a bonus for that, actually.

 WIHT: Name one weird fact most people don't know about you.